How to set up your Customer Data Platform team

 In this second installment of our two-part series, we’ll be covering how you can assemble a cross-functional team of “customer data excellence” to maximize the return on your CDP investment.

-What is the purpose of customer data infrastructure?
+What is the purpose of a Customer Data Platform?

 Infrastructure CDPs help teams across the organization simplify their data pipeline by addressing three key challenges: data collection and integration, data quality management, and data governance.